dioxfile/Logic_Clock_Didatic_Tool/README.md

 Any module error that you may have to re-view the "HOW TO USE" session and manually install each module in sequence according to the tutorial.
 Follow steps 1 through 10.2.<br/>

-In the Debian system you may have a user error<br/>
+In the Debian system, you may have a user error<br/>
 If you get the error "./INSTALL.sh: sudo: not found".
 By default sudo is not installed, but you can install it. <br/>

 First enable su-mode:<br/>